Signal Phrases | Definition, Explanation & Examples

 Signal phrases serve a range of purposes, including:

-- Introducing a quote or idea that is not your own
+- Integrating sources smoothly, introducing a quote or idea that is not your own

 - Giving credit to outside scholars or studies and avoiding plagiarism

 Signal phrases also allow you to position the source in relation to your own argument.
 For example, phrases such as “has shown” and “have proven” suggest that you agree, while phrases like “has claimed” or “proposes” are less definitive and may introduce a counterargument.